Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Distributional Misalignment

 \section{Distributional Misalignment}

-LLMs generate text by sampling from a probability distribution over the next token, so their outputs are inherently stochastic.
-During training, they learn to match these predictive distributions to patterns in large corpora.
-Consequently, repeated runs can yield different outputs because each run samples from the learned distribution.
+The hypothesis-level results in Section~\ref{llm_qualitative} show whether LLM simulations reproduce the direction and statistical significance of the original experimental findings.
+This criterion, however, does not require the simulated response distribution to match the human response distribution.
+Because LLM outputs are generated by sampling from a learned distribution over tokens, repeated simulations can produce different decisions even under the same prompt.
+We therefore evaluate distributional alignment directly.

-To quantify how much LLM-generated data vary across runs, we compute the Wasserstein distance relative to the human response data to evaluate model performance.
-In each of the nine experiments, multiple output types may arise (for example, responses under different conditions or to different questions), and the same metric applies across these cases.
-The results are shown in Figure~\ref{LLMs_wass_ratio}.
+For each experiment and output category, we compute the Wasserstein distance between the distribution of LLM-generated responses and the corresponding distribution of human responses.
+Some experiments contain multiple output categories, such as different treatment conditions or different decision variables; the same metric is applied to each category.
+Figure~\ref{LLMs_wass_ratio} reports the resulting Wasserstein distances across the 11 LLMs.

-Across experiments, all 11 LLMs show clear distributional differences from human response data.
-This contrasts with the hypothesis-level replication in Section~\ref{llm_qualitative}, where most hypothesis-test outcomes were successfully replicated by the models.
+The results show substantial distributional misalignment across all models.
+This finding contrasts with the hypothesis-level analysis, where most models successfully replicate many of the original hypothesis-test outcomes.
+Thus, matching the qualitative treatment effect does not imply that the model reproduces the full distribution of human behavior.

-Regarding scaling effects, larger models generally exhibit greater stability, reflected in lower Wasserstein distances and less variation across simulations.
-Llama-70B and Qwen-72B are among the top performers, typically yielding smaller Wasserstein distances than the other models.
-This pattern is consistent with Section~\ref{llm_qualitative}, where these two models most often produce outputs that match the hypothesis-test outcomes of the original lab experiments.
+Model scale is associated with better distributional alignment, although the improvement is not uniform.
+Larger models generally produce lower Wasserstein distances and less variation across simulations.
+LLaMA-70B and Qwen-72B are among the strongest performers, consistent with their relatively strong performance in the hypothesis-level analysis.
+Nevertheless, even these models remain visibly separated from human response distributions in several experiments.